 Academically, the Tech volleyball team has continued to excel under the leadership of Jennings and his staff.
-The team's fall, in-season cumulative GPA in 2013 was an impressive 3.55, up from 3.4 in 2012.
+The team's fall, in-season cumulative GPA in 2014 was an impressive 3.58.
+At 3.45 on the year, the team earned the national AVCA Academic Excellence Award.
+There were five separate 4.0 performances on the year.

 Jennings was named the seventh volleyball coach in school history Jan.
 27, 2012 after serving as both a head and assistant coach, which most recently included a five-year stretch as an assistant and recruiting coordinator at the Division I level.
 Directly preceding his start at Tech, he served three seasons as an assistant coach at the University of Pittsburgh, formerly of the Big East, and current member of the ACC.